-Table 4-12: Proposed Mitigation Measures Associated with Potential Effects to Groundwater, Soils and Terrain Resulting from Construction and Decommissioning
+Table 4-14: Proposed Mitigation Measures Associated with Potential Effects to Groundwater, Soils and Terrain Resulting from Construction and Decommissioning

-Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Reduce blasting footprint to the extent possible; ■ Ensure the order of firing is correct to minimize the frequency of blasts; Remove all blasting debris and other associated equipment / products from the blast area. • Identify unstable rock structures through field investigations prior to construction.
+Potential Effects Performance Objectives Proposed Mitigation Measures Residual Effects Blast mats will be used to control debris generated from blasting; Reduce blasting footprint to the extent possible; Ensure the order of firing is correct to minimize the frequency of blasts; Remove all blasting debris and other associated equipment / products from the blast area. • Identify unstable rock structures through field investigations prior to construction.
 If any areas of concern are identified, design modifications may be implemented (as required) to minimize potential erosion, settlement, slope instability, foundation failure or rock fall hazards as a result of construction.
 Routine visual inspections for slope instability performed during and after blasting operations.

-Table 4-13: Proposed Mitigation Measures Associated with Potential Effects to Groundwater, Soils and Terrain Resulting from Operations
+Table 4-15: Proposed Mitigation Measures Associated with Potential Effects to Groundwater, Soils and Terrain Resulting from Operations